Highly coveted by food connoisseurs worldwide, Sourwood Honey is renowned as the best-tasting honey.

 Some take on an ultralight to light amber color.
-Others come in a medium amber color, with lavender hues that slowly darken to a dusky straw as it ages.
+Others come in a medium amber color, with lavender hues that slowly darken to a dusky straw as they age.

-The texture is liquid, smooth, that is almost buttery that melts on your tongue.
+The texture is liquid and smooth, that is almost buttery and melts on your tongue.
 It has a bold, complex taste, with hints of maple and a mild, slightly spicy caramel flavor.
 It has a persistent and pleasant aftertaste that is reminiscent of gingerbread.

 Sourwood rarely crystallizes unless it has been stored for a while, but it is still a slow kind of granulation.

 Scarcity of Sourwood Honey in the United States

 Sourwood honey products are often hard to find as nectar flow is inconsistent from year to year.
 Primarily, it is because of a lack of habitat.
 The source of this honey is hugely concentrated only in mountains and uneven terrain.

 There is currently a very small number of sourwood trees growing, and poor environmental conditions threaten them.
 Plus, it has a short blooming season that is very sensitive to rainfall and lower-than-normal temperatures.

 Another factor is that the trees need adequate sunlight in order to produce flowers.
 Sourwood trees grow to only about 30-60 feet tall.
 Taller trees surround them, which limits the tree from producing abundant flowers.

 Making matters worse, a lot of lands where this plant grows have been deforested over the years.
 Land development is dramatically reducing the once impressive stance of the sourwood tree.
 It affects the amount of sourwood honey available to the public.